EhabY/MazeGame/README.md

 ## Introduction
 This rendition of the World Navigator game is made web-based, online, and between multiple people.
 In theory, there is no limit to the number of players, since the map is generated on the fly when the match is started.
+This version also includes a website with a MongoDB database that stores the users' login information.

 ## Front-End
-When navigating to the game website, you are greeted with a simple input, and a send button.
+When navigating to the game website, you are greeted with a login/sign-up form.
-You enter your name and click send, this registers the user with the entered name, assuming it is unique.
+After you sign-up and login, you are redirected to the match page.
+You click `play` to register the user in a match.
-When the button is clicked again, then the client notifies the server that the player is ready to play.
+When the button is clicked again (now displays `ready` instead of `play`), then the client notifies the server that the player is ready to play.
 When all players are ready, the map is generated, and the match is started.

 The JavaScript in the website has several responsibilities: